Dennis-Kgxay/Mining-the-Social-Web/README.md

 # Mining-the-Social-Web
-Pulls textual data of several posts from social networks and determines the sentiment of these posts.
+Pulls textual data of several posts made on Tumblr's network, and determines the sentiment of these posts.
+Also uses text data pulled from Twitter and Reddit to diversify results.